intel/iot-js-api/api/board/gpio.md

 - If `options` is a string, and there is no matching GPIO pins or ports defined by the board, throw `TypeError`.
 - Create a dictionary `init` and use the value of `options` to initialize the `init.name` property.
 - Otherwise, if `options` is a dictionary, let `init` be `options`.
 It may contain the following [`GPIO`](#gpio) properties:
-  * `name` for GPIO pin or port name defined by the board
+  * `name` for the GPIO pin or port name defined by the board
   * `mode` with valid values `"input"` or `"output"`, by default `"input"`
   * `activeLow`, by default `false`
   * `edge`, by default `"any"`
   * `pull`, by default `"none"`.
-- If any of the `init` properties has invalid value, throw `TypeError`.
+- If any of the `init` properties has an invalid value, throw `TypeError`.
 - If `board` is `undefined` or `null`, let `board` be the default board connected.
 If no default board exists, throw `InvalidAccessError`.
 - If `init.name` matches a GPIO port name defined by the board, run the following sub-steps:
   * let `gpioport` be the [`GPIOPort`](#gpioport) object representing the requested port initialized by `init`.
 For the [`GPIOPort`](#gpioport) properties missing from the `init` dictionary, use the default values of the [`GPIOPort`](#gpioport) object properties.